 The program will lead to benefits for employer and employees

 [Fostoria, OH – Nov.
-6, 2020] – OhioMeansJobs Seneca County officials announced today a partnership with Custom Glass Solutions, in Upper Sandusky and Fostoria, that is to lead to an apprenticeship program that will benefit the employer and its employees.
+6, 2020] – OhioMeansJobs Seneca County officials announced today a partnership with Custom Glass Solutions, a leading laminated glass manufacturer focused on transportation applications, in Upper Sandusky and Fostoria, that is to lead to an apprenticeship program that will benefit the employer and its employees.

 An application from CGS was approved for a $375,000 Incumbent Worker Training Program to occur from Oct.
 1 through Sept.
 30, 2021.
 The program was funded by OMJ Seneca County, OMJ Wyandot County and the Greater Ohio Workforce Board.